JorgeCoke/qwikly-stack/README.md

 ```
 npm ci                  // Install dependencies
 npm run husky:install   // Install Husky hooks
+cp .env.example .env    // And fill .env with DEV environment variables if needed
-npm db:reset            // WARNING!
-Deletes all data and executes the migrations required to make your database reflect the state of your schemas
+npm db:migrate            // Creates a SQLite db file if not exists, and executes the migrations required to make your database reflect the state of your schemas
+npm run db:seed         // It will seed your database with an admin user (Optional) (You can ignore the output message about "import.meta.env")
 npm run dev             // Launch project locally (You can use "npm run start" too)
 ```